PresearchOfficial/presearch-packages/README.md

 ### API keys

 Use `.env` file, inside `presearch-packages/server` directory to store your API keys.
-When you will set up your API key correctly, it will be accesible inside your package main function as `API_KEY`.
+When you will set up your API key correctly, it will be accessible inside your package main function as `API_KEY`.

 You can copy example file `.env-example` and change the file name to `.env`